 Order picking is a fundamental element of warehouse logistics and is very typically carried out using automated small-parts warehouses, Vertical Lift Modules (VLMs), or, traditionally, with order-picking trolleys.
 In all three scenarios, the use of AGVs is essential to automate the subsequent material flow.
 Whether the goods are destined for packing stations, the goods issue area, or production halls, AGVs play a crucial role in streamlining the process.

-Packing stations are an important intermediate step between warehousing/picking and the onward transport of goods to end customers or distribution centres.
-With an AGV, two separate material circuits to and from the packing station can be realised.
-In addition, accumulating roller conveyors can be integrated to cushion the throughput.
+Packing stations serve as a crucial intermediate step between warehouse/picking and the transportation of goods to end customers or distribution centres.
+Using an AGV, it is possible to establish two distinct material circuits to and from the packing station.
+Furthermore, accumulating roller conveyors can be integrated to smooth the throughput.

-Similar to the incoming goods area, the outgoing goods area is the point of contact between the goods and the outside world.
-By integrating accumulating roller conveyors, it is possible to connect directly to third-party logistics (TPL) at goods issue and prepare the goods for transport to the end customer.
+Much like the incoming goods area, the outgoing goods area serves as the interaction point between goods and the external world.
+Through the integration of accumulating roller conveyors, a direct connection to third-party logistics (TPL) at the goods issue area can be established, streamlining the preparation of goods for transportation to the end customer.